xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 drtask-create type=type sr-whitelist=sr-white-list device-config=device-config
 ```

 Creates a disaster recovery task.
-For example, to connect to an iSCSI SR in preparation for Disaster Recovery:
+For example, to connect to an iSCSI <abbr title="Storage Repository">SR</abbr> in preparation for Disaster Recovery:

 ```
 xe drtask-create type=lvmoiscsi device-config:target=target-ip-address device-config:targetIQN=targetIQN device-config:SCSIid=SCSIid sr-whitelist=sr-uuid-list
 ```

 :::tip
-The command `sr-whitelist` lists SR UUIDs.
-The `drtask-create` command only introduces and connects to an SR which has one of the whitelisted UUIDs
+The command `sr-whitelist` lists <abbr title="Storage Repository">SR</abbr> UUIDs.
+The `drtask-create` command only introduces and connects to an <abbr title="Storage Repository">SR</abbr> which has one of the whitelisted UUIDs
 :::

 ### `drtask-destroy`